pylixm/ThinkNote/source/_posts/Restfull-Api-Best-Practice.md

 ---
 layout : post
-title : 转-10 Best Practices for Better RESTful API category : restfull-api date : 2017-08-26
+title : 转-10 Best Practices for Better RESTful API category : restfull date : 2017-08-26
-tags : [restfull-api,]
+tags : [restfull]
 ---

 Web APIs has become an very important topic in the last year.
 We at M-Way Solutions are working every day with different backend systems and therefore we know about the importance of a clean API design.